fusioncharts/dev_centre_docs/getting-started/ember/configure-your-chart-using-ember.md

 ---
-title: Configuring your Chart using React | FusionCharts
+title: Configuring your Chart using Ember | FusionCharts
-description: This article focuses on different type of configurations possible using the react.
+description: This article focuses on different type of configurations possible using the ember.
-heading: Configuring your Chart using React
+heading: Configuring your Chart using Ember
 ---

 FusionCharts Suite XT includes advanced features that let you add more context to your charts and make data visualization simpler.
 These features include chart updates, annotations, trend-lines, and events.